 Dominated by the towering peaks of Mt.
 Bukhansan and Mt.
 Namsan, Seoul is a thriving metropolis that marches to the beat of millions of busy residents.
 Travelers to South Korea’s capital can discover UNESCO World Heritage–listed treasures such as Changdeokgung Palace, Gyeongbokgung Palace, and the Blue House (Cheong Wa Dae); take a day trip to the DMZ, the no-man’s-land between North and South Korea; or go shopping in the commercial zones of Dongdaemun, Myeongdong, and Gangnam.
-The city boasts an impressive public transportation system that makes it easy to get around, but in-the-know visitors opt for guided tours that provide added value with insightful commentary and visits to off-the-beaten-track attractions.
-Seoul also serves as a convenient launch pad for outdoor adventures, and many visitors who wish to explore more of South Korea use the city as a gateway to Gongju, Buyeo, Suncheon, Yeosu, and Busan.
+The city possesses an impressive public transportation system that makes it easy to get around.
+In-the-know visitors opt for guided tours that provide added value with insightful commentary and visits to off-the-beaten- path attractions.
+Seoul also serves as a convenient launch pad for outdoor adventures, many visitors who wish to explore more of South Korea use the city as a gateway to Gongju, Buyeo, Suncheon, Yeosu, and Busan.

 Nowhere is the tension between North and South Korea more palpable than in the no-man’s-land known as the Korean Demilitarized Zone, or DMZ.
 As a divided nation, only 2.5 miles (4 kilometers) separate the North from the South at what is the most heavily armed border on earth.
 Even with its past, the 150-mile (241-kilometer) zone is quite safe for travelers and is one of the most fascinating day-trip options from Seoul.
 Visiting the DMZ without a guide is impossible due to restricted civilian access and mandated military protection.

 Perfect for clients who don’t have a full day to dedicate to the DMZ, this popular tour lets your client fit the trip in easily either in the morning or afternoon.